-- SLO 2 is measured for 524A by completing a differentiated instructional strategies project in the course SPED 5890 Curriculum Methods for the Academically Gifted. - SLO 2 is measured for 524C by completing a Family Literacy Parent Pack project in RDG 5020 Early Childhood Primary Reading Instruction - SLO 2 is measured for 524D & 524E by completing a Functional Behavioral Assessment (FBA) project and an analysis of data in EPSY 5370 Behavioral Management and Modification.
+- For 524A, SLO 2 is measured for 524A by completing a differentiated instructional strategies project in the course SPED 5890 Curriculum Methods for the Academically Gifted. - For 524C, 524D, & 524E, students will analyze assessment data to improve student learning and behavior.

+- For 524C, SLO 2 is measured for 524C by completing a Family Literacy Parent Pack project in RDG 5020 Early Childhood Primary Reading Instruction - For 524D & 524E, SLO 2 is measured for 524D & 524E by completing a Functional Behavioral Assessment (FBA) project and an analysis of data in EPSY 5370 Behavioral Management and Modification.

-Departmental Student Learning Goal Program Student Learning Outcome Apply discipline-specific content 524A SPED 5890 Curriculum and knowledge in professional practice Methods for the Academically Gifted.
+Departmental Student Learning Goal Program Student Learning Outcome

+Apply discipline-specific content 524A SPED 5890 Curriculum and

+knowledge in professional practice Methods for the Academically Gifted.

+Candidates plan and develop specific

+differentiated instructional strategies that

+enhance the cognitive and affective

+development of individuals with gifts and

+talents (NAGC/CEC Standard 5)

+Candidates demonstrate ability to plan,

+implement, and assess curricula for

+students with gifts and talents.

 (SPA #4, Teacher Candidate Candidates plan and develop specific

-Observation Form) differentiated instructional strategies
+Observation Form) differentiated instructional strategies that

-, that enhance the cognitive and affective

-development of individuals with gifts
+enhance the cognitive and affective development of individuals with gifts and

-, ,

-and talents (NAGC/CEC Standard 5)
+talents (NAGC/CEC Standard 5)

 Candidates demonstrate ability to plan,

 implement, and assess curricula for

 students with gifts and abilities.

-otadonto with gine and abilitioo.
+g

 524C Candidates complete a Family

-,

 Literacy: Parent Pack in RDG.

 524D & 524E Candidates will identify,

 observe, collect, analyze, and apply

-assessment data to evaluate student

 assessment data to evaluate student

 progress and plan targeted instruction.